ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Applicability to CloudSystem

-Outsourcing is applicable to the CloudSystem as it leverages both Azure and Office 365, which are cloud services.
+Outsourcing is applicable to the CloudSystem as it leverages both Azure and Microsoft 365, which are cloud services.

 #### CloudSystem compliance approach

-The CloudSystem leverages Microsoft Azure and Office 365, which have been IRAP assessed at PROTECTED by CyberCX.
+The CloudSystem leverages Microsoft Azure and Microsoft 365, which have been IRAP assessed at PROTECTED by CyberCX.
 All CloudSystem services have been IRAP assessed.

 Azure AD is defined as a non-regional service, but [hosts identity data in Australian datacentres](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-data-storage-australia) for customers that provide an Australian or New Zealand address.
 This includes Azure AD Directory Management and Authentication functions.
 Other Azure AD functions, including Azure MFA, store data in global datacentres.